 Cook the hell out of those baby boys, don’t opt for the canned stuff unless you’re restricted for time, save yourself some money and buy a huge bag of black beans in bulk, soak them overnight and BAM they’re ready to be boiled.

-You will need to soak the beans after washing them several times to rid any debris overnight.
+You will need to soak the dried beans after washing them several times to rid any debris overnight.
 In the morning, rinse the beans and replenish with more water.